Training future leaders and strengthening the Church in the context of 24/7 worship and prayer

 There are several ways you can support us financially.
 You can give electronically through IHOPKC’s website with a credit card or bank withdrawal.
 There is a 3% processing fee that will come out of your gift.

-Over the past several years, we’ve ministered in New Jersey, New York, Indiana, Iowa and several Chinese-speaking cities in East Asia.
+We’ve ministered in New Jersey, New York, Indiana, Iowa, Canada and several Chinese-speaking cities in East Asia.
 In some of the events we’ve had multiple churches participate across various denominational backgrounds.
-Our passion is to empower believers to walk in their gifts, know their identity in Christ and understand God’s purposes in the earth so they can partner with Him.
+Our passion is to empower believers to walk in a supernatural lifestyle with the Holy Spirit, know their identity in Christ and understand God’s purposes in the earth so they can partner with Him.
 We’d love to come to your location.
 We look forward to discussing with you how we can partner together.
 Areas of ministry we offer are:

 The Beauty of Jesus